ashbymichael/News/05fe121a-9152-4bfc-a80a-1a7cc0f93976/content.md

 - Help students work through bugs, crashes, and guide them towards best practices<br>

 <b>Become a Better Developer</b><br>
-- 2 week training before classes start led by the world's best iOS developers
+- 2 week training before classes start led by the world's best iOS developers<br>
-- Be involved in the development and launch of 10+ apps
+- Be involved in the development and launch of 10+ apps<br>
-- Teaching is the path to mastery!
+- Teaching is the path to mastery!<br>

 <b>Grow Your Professional Network</b><br>
 - A great launchpad into jobs at companies funded by Y-Combinator and Andreessen Horowitz<br>